End-user experiences for applications

 Which method(s) you choose to deploy in your organization is your discretion.

-Azure AD My Apps
+Microsoft Entra My Apps

 By default, all applications are listed together on a single page.
 But you can use collections to group together related applications and present them on a separate tab, making them easier to find.
 For example, you can use collections to create logical groupings of applications for specific job roles, tasks, projects, and so on.
 For information, see Create collections on the My Apps portal.